407-610-2417

 Broken Link Building

-Alternatively, use Check My Links, a Chrome extension that quickly scans pages for dead URLs.
-After that, the next step is reaching out to the site owner, pointing out the issue, and suggesting your link as a replacement.
+You can also use the Check My Links Chrome extension to scan pages for dead URLs.
+Once you identify broken links, reach out to the website owner, explain the issue, and suggest your page as a relevant replacement.

 5. Expert Interviews

-Expert interviews are one of the most natural and white hat ways to earn backlinks for SaaS, alongside creating link-worthy content.
-Unlike guest posts or outreach, backlinks come in organically.
-Blogs, media sites, and industry platforms connect to valuable insights on their own.
+Expert interviews are one of the most natural ways to earn authoritative backlinks for SaaS.
+Unlike guest posts or cold outreach, they can generate links organically when blogs, media sites, and industry platforms reference the valuable insights shared in the interview.

 Expert Interviews